nais/doc/docs/security/salsa/salsa.md

 packages and infrastructure in our projects.

 ## Action

-The [salsa](https://github.com/nais/salsa) action fulfills the requirements for [level 2](https://slsa.dev/spec/v0.1/levels) and shows more trustworthiness in the build, builders are source-aware, and signatures are used to prevent provenance being tampered with.

-salsa:

-* creates and signs an [attestation](https://github.com/slsa-framework/slsa/blob/main/controls/attestations.md)
-* verifies the signature
-* uploads attestation to the package registry
+The [salsa](https://github.com/nais/salsa) action generates signed [provenance](https://slsa.dev/provenance/v0.2) about a build and its related artifacts and dependencies.
+Provenance is an attestation (a signed "software bill of materials") about a software artifact or collection of artifacts, documenting how an artifact was produced - all in a common format.

+The action implements the [level 2](https://slsa.dev/spec/v0.1/levels) requirements of the [SLSA Framework](https://slsa.dev), producing a signed software [attestation](https://github.com/slsa-framework/slsa/blob/main/controls/attestations.md) of your build and dependencies.

+The attestation is signed and uploaded to your container registry using [cosign](https://github.com/sigstore/cosign) and can be verified by the salsa cli or using the `cosign verify-attestation` command.

 ### Usage

-Simply add [google-auth action](https://github.com/google-github-actions/auth) and [salsa action](https://github.com/nais/salsa) to your CI.
+Simply add [google-auth action](https://github.com/google-github-actions/auth) and [salsa action](https://github.com/nais/salsa) to your workflow.

 ```yaml
       - name: Authenticate to Google Cloud